Max Schmeling: Cultural references

 Schmeling is also referenced in the video game Call of Duty: Black Ops 4 by the German character Richtofen when he is hit by a zombie in the "Alpha Omega" DLC Zombies mode map ("OW!
 What are you, the undead Max Schmeling?!").

 In Season 6, Episode 7 of Better Call Saul, Schmeling is compared to the character of Howard Hamlin when the title character opens the front door saying, "I'll get it.
 Just in case Max Schmeling comes in swinging."

+In Season 5, Episode 13 of Mad Men, a character is sarcastically referred to as Max Schmeling after he gets in a fight on a commuter train with main character Pete Campbell.